ivankusur/Data-Analysis/README.md

 # Data Analyst Portfolio

 Welcome to my repository!
-My name is **[Your Name]** and I am a Data Analyst with experience in various tools and methodologies for data analysis.
+My name is **Ivan Kusurhashev** and I am a Data Analyst with experience in various tools and methodologies for data analysis.
 Here, you will find projects and examples that show my approach to working with data.

 ## Skills